 THC & CBD

 Up until recently, most people associated cannabis plants with getting high.
 This means the sole focus of the people was on THC, which is responsible for the plant’s psychoactive properties.
 However, in the past few years, the limelight has been shifted to CBD too, another cannabinoid of the plant, which has become quite famous for its medicinal properties.
 And this has suddenly changed the whole perspective of people towards cannabis.
-The discovery of CBD opened a new door for the researchers to study the plant at a much deeper level.
+The discovery of CBD opened a new door for researchers to study the plant at a much deeper level.

 So, let’s see what we know about these two famous cannabinoids in detail.